 Little evidence exists to support the use of cough suppressants and mucolytic agents.
 Coughing is an important mechanism for clearing secretions from the airways and can assist in recovery from respiratory infections.
 Use of nonspecific drugs for cough suppression is discouraged in children.

 Clinical diagnosis is often adequate.

-A high index of suspicion for foreign body aspiration is needed if children are age 6 months to 6 years.
+A high index of suspicion for foreign body aspiration is needed if children are 6 months to 6 years of age.

 Antitussives and expectorants lack proof of effect in most cases.

 Obtain a chest x-ray if patients have red flag findings or chronic cough.